 The tourism sector already has many examples of good practice which are helping to making travel and tourism accessible for all.
-But these examples must be better known and followed by the industry in order to bring about innovation and improvements on a wider scale.
+These examples must be better known and used by the industry in order to bring about innovation and improvements on a wider scale.
 The cases shown on these pages are placed here to generate discussion and inspire change.

 No example is perfect but these projects and practices show what has been achieved in many different areas of accessible tourism.

 CulTourData aims to enhance data-driven cultural tourism across Europe.
 The project targets tourism SMEs in the European Capitals of Culture and helps them to use data analytics as part of their business strategy and create a business approach that combines tourism, culture, creativity and digital technology.

 The New European Bauhaus (NEB) is an initiative of the European Commission Joint Research Unit.
 It connects the European Green Deal to our living spaces.
 It calls on all Europeans to imagine and build together a sustainable and inclusive future that is beautiful for our eyes, minds, and souls.
 ENAT is an Official Partner of NEB.

 The project, funded by EU ERASMUS+, aims to address the scarcity of available VET training courses by offering a holistic, package solution to render Tourism workers and professionals competent, ready to offer diverse tailor-made services to tourists with special needs, and notably, to subsequently act as the true promoters of Accessible Tourism.

 Under the INVITE project funding scheme for SMEs, Eyemmersive (EYEM) proposes to create a Digital Market Place for Immersive Tourism based on VR technologies.
 The service concept provides a new source of income for professional tourist guides in destinations around the globe, delivering Eyemmersive™ local tourism content to extend the reach of tourism operators and provide a promotional opportunity towards independent travellers.